Robust Superradiance and Spontaneous Spin Ordering in Disordered Waveguide Quantum Electrodynamics: Origin of robust superradiance

 Our finding of spontaneous spin ordering during superradiant decay is conceptually related to other works on synchronization in superradiance.
-In particular, Ref.~\cite{ZhuNJP2015} studied an array of quantum dipoles under pumping, and showed that long-range interactions and collective decay can lead to phase synchronization in the steady state.
-While their work focuses on synchronization to a common phase under continuous pumping in the steady states, our result reveals a distinct dynamical mechanism: during spontaneous emission without external control, the spins self-organize their orientations transiently in a disorder-dependent pattern that enhances constructive interference and preserves superradiant scaling.
+In particular, Ref.~\cite{ZhuNJP2015} studied an array of quantum dipoles under continuous pumping, and showed that long-range interactions and collective decay can lead to synchronization to a common phase in the steady state.
+Instead, our result reveals a distinct dynamical mechanism: during spontaneous emission without external control, the spins self-organize their orientations transiently in a disorder-dependent pattern that enhances constructive interference and preserves superradiant scaling.